gkunkler/gkunkler.github.io/index.md

 ---

 <div class="home-title">
-  <h1>Explore my Portfolio</h1>
+  <h1>Explore my portfolio</h1>
 </div>

-Here you will find information on the projects I have worked on throughout the years.

-Click on the links below to explore my various interests.

-If you would like to learn more about me and my studies, check out the About Me page in the top right.
+Here, I have organized many of my research, industry, and personal projects.
+For a more detailed biography, see my [About Me](https://gkunkler.github.io/about/) page.
+The tiles below will take you to my various interests.